Background to Sports funding to Primary Schools

 This funding is ring-fenced and therefore can only be spent on provision of PE and sport in schools.

-At Shakespeare Infant School, this will approximately provide an additional £14,000
+At Shakespeare Infant School, last year, this provided an additional £17,845.
+This year it will provide an additional £17,943.

 1. Purpose of funding